calee14/punch-cards/pa3/README.txt

 ----------------------------------------------------------------------------
 Report for Question 3
 List your code change for this question
-Changes: ran large tests by invoking the 'run_large_matrix_tests' function
+Changes: Ran large tests by invoking the 'run_large_matrix_tests' function.
+Also ran the validate function to run the sequential function on the matrix and output the number of iterations.

 Let the default number of asynchronous iterations be 5 in a batch as specified in it_mult_vec.h.